-Well…. not just rotisserie chicken.
-But building a simple meal around a pre-cooked rotisserie chicken is easy and it involves almost no work.
+Building a simple meal around a pre-cooked rotisserie chicken is easy and it involves almost no work.
 If you are lucky enough to live near a health-conscious grocery, they will have a plain rotisserie chicken with no additives, no injected sodium solution, and no hormones.

 Call around, ask your local butcher what they do to their “plain” chicken, where it comes from, and what is added to it.
 At K2.0, we’re all about the rotisserie chicken at Whole Foods.
 If you have a Whole Foods nearby, we recommend it for a quick meal that is clean and healthy.
 (Every Wednesday they are $2 off, as well!)
 The following is from the Whole Foods website: